Continuations¶

 dynamic-wind I¶

-is that you have three thunks,
+The broad thrust of dynamic-wind is that you have three thunks,

-as the action part and, most importantly,
+of setup, during as the action part and, most importantly,

-always run after
+always run after.

 Here you’d also require that the variable referencing the file handle we’re opening, using and (always!) closing is in an appropriate scope.